 - meeting registration

 Geology Administrative Assistant Sarah Wilson will make travel and lodging arrangements.
-You are responsible for your own meals and for any baggage you want to check.
+You are responsible for your own meals (unless you are a presenter) and for any baggage you want to check.

 In order to go to a meeting you need to:

 - Submit to Geology Department Head Lisa Greer and Geology Administrative Assistant a justification for funding.
 Your justification should include at least a preliminary schedule of talks and events that you plan to attend, and why you think this would be beneficial to your current work and future plans in geology, or, in other words, what you hope to gain from the experience.